harsh204016/analyze_yourself/README.md

-# evaluate your data yourself
+# evaluate your tabular data yourself

-## In this repository I had build a simple web app to examine your data , it will showcase
+## I had build a simple web app to examine your data easily, it will showcase
 - Data
 - Description
 - Charts